edgedb/edgedb/docs/guides/contributing/documentation.rst

 Displaying Illustrations
 ------------------------

-Using the ``.. eql:section-intro-page::`` directive, you can display one of several illustrations.
+Using the ``.. edb:section-intro-page::`` directive, you can display one of several illustrations.
 Pass the name of the illustration to the directive by placing it after the directive on the same line.